Cimex404/42-push_swap/README.md

 Push_swap is a 42 project that teaches about algorithms.

-This project creates an executable called "push_swap".
+This project creates an executable called "push_swap" and a checker program called "checker".
 The projects provides two stacks we can use to store the numbers in:
 ```
 Stack a:	Is filled with all the inputs that are given to the program as arguments.